Globility/openlink-java/README.md

 ###Connected/Disconnected Events

-These can be listened for by adding a `ConnectionListener` object to the `XmppSession` object retrieved by getXmppSession();
+These can be listened for by adding a rocks.xmpp.core.session.SessionStatusListener object to the XmppSession object retrieved by getXmppSession();￼ client.getXmppSession().addSessionStatusListener(		new SessionStatusListener() {
+			@Override
+			public void sessionStatusChanged(SessionStatusEvent e) {...}
+	});

 ###Call Events